jonprints/econocalypse-source/doc/README.md

-Econocalypse Core
+Econocalypse
 =====================

 Setup
 --------------------
-[Econocalypse Core](http://econocalypse.org/wallet) is the original Econocalypse client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Econocalypse transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Econocalypse](https://bitcointalk.org/index.php?topic=5122755;all) is the p2p wallet client and it builds the backbone of the network.
+It downloads the 'Holy Ledger and synchronizes transactions between clients.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------